xemantic/github-users/README.md

 # Demo

-This project provides only source code of the common logic.
+This project provides only source code of the shared logic.
 Here is the web version:

 https://github-users-web.appspot.com/